gibraltargolang/random_hacks_01/readme.md

 The proposed cloud providers are going to base the real world cheap cloud option:

-1) Golang compiled deployed to --> Appengine, Openshift, Heroku.
+1) Golang native deployed to --> Appengine, Openshift, Heroku.

 2) Scala JVM JIT deployed to --> Appengine, Openshift and Heroku.

-3) NodeJS V8 JIT deployed to --> Nodejitsu, Openshift and Heroku.
+3) NodeJS V8 native deployed to --> Nodejitsu, Openshift and Heroku.

 Challenge 1: Golang vs Scala JVM on Openshift.